-Appeals Attorneys in Southfield and Detroit
+Appeals Attorneys in Detroit, Southfield & Ann Arbor

 The criminal justice system of the United States is designed to protect those who have been falsely accused of committing a crime or if the court or police violate your rights in any way.
 If you have been falsely convicted of a crime or if your trial was not conducted appropriately, you may have the option to appeal the verdict.
 We may be able to file a motion for a new trial, contest an excessive sentence, or change your initial plea.
 You’ll need zealous and experienced legal representation that you’ll find at our firm.